 Fish and bread are prepared from the night before (Holy Thursday) and enjoyed on Good Friday.
 Much of that has changed though.

 This is a continued holiday from Good Friday.
 It is a Christian belief that Jesus Christ was raised from the dead on the Monday.
 Hence, this day is also celebrated with a day of worship.

-December 25th.
-Celebrated many places around the world, it commemorates the birth of Christ- although many believe that it is not necessarily his date of birth.
+December 25th is not only Christmas in Jamaica, it is also celebrated many places around the world.
+It commemorates the birth of Christ, - although many believe that it is not necessarily his date of birth.